Emmu0/Emmu0/README.md

 # Hi there, I'm Prince Parmar! 👋

-With 3 years of hands-on experience in full-stack development, I specialize in building scalable applications using ReactJS, NodeJS, and PostgreSQL.
+With 3 years of hands-on experience in full-stack development, I specialize in building scalable applications using ReactJS, NextJs, NodeJS, and PostgreSQL.
 Skilled in both front-end and back-end development, I am passionate about turning innovative ideas into reality and staying current with emerging technologies.

-##### Currently, I’m Learning angularJS.
-##### Previously, I worked as a Full Stack Developer at iBirds Software Services Pvt.
+##### Currently, I’m working as a Full Stack Developer at NewRise Technosys Pvt.
+Ltd., and Previously, I worked as a Full Stack Developer at iBirds Software Services Pvt.
 Ltd., and I’m always open to new challenges and collaborations in the tech space.

 ### 🚀 Skills & Expertise
 - Frontend: ReactJS, NextJS, Bootstrap,Redux,RTK Query